- 1 Top 7 Best External Hard Drives for Xbox One Compared

 - MB/s, RPM and SSD Drives

 HDD drives have continued to get speedier and more reliable.
 As long as you purchase a drive with a minimum of 5,400 RPM, and the associated read speed of 100 MB/s, you will download and transfer content at a good clip and gameplay and load times will remain smooth.
 Afterall, those are the specs found in the Xbox One’s internal hard drive.
 If you are really itching to maximize transfer speeds, however, go with a solid state drive.
-They are much more expensive but boast read speeds up to 550 MB/s.
+They are much more expensive but boast read and write speeds up to 550 MB/s.
 While they do significantly speed up transfer times, gameplay and load times will remain, for the most part, static.

 - USB 3.0